spykelionel/auth_wiki/README.md

 * Visit the platform just to view basic information about it
 * View and Interact with the documentation
 * Register and login to contribute
-* Browse through library with limited information
+* Browse through library but with limited information